 Nestlé for Healthier Kids (N4HK) is Nestle’s flagship programme to help caregivers make healthier nutritional choices for their children.
 Childhood obesity is becoming a global health concern, even in South Africa, it is escalating, with around 13% of children under 9 being overweight or obese and more than 50% of adults overweight or obese in South Africa.
 This programme is to help caregivers make healthier food choices for their children.

-Nutrition Week in South Africa runs from the 9th – 15th of October.
-And it offers an opportunity for us to create awareness around the fact that there are too many children who do not make healthy food choices.
-Either because they simply don’t have the resources, or because they are not encouraged and empowered by their parents to do so.
-N4HK’s global ambition is to reach 50 million children by 2030 and help them live healthier lives.
+Nutrition Week in South Africa runs from the 9th to the 15th of October.
+It offers an opportunity to raise awareness that too many children do not make healthy food choices.
+Either because they lack the resources, or because their parents don’t encourage or support them in doing so.
+N4HK’s global ambition is to reach 50 million children by 2030, aN4HK’sp them live healthier lives.

 1. Cook healthy food with our children

-By involving our children in the cooking process, we are encouraging conversation around nutrition and healthy food choices.
+By involving our children in the cooking process, we encourage conversation about nutrition and healthy food choices.
 Here they will be able to experience new flavours, textures, sights and smells, and become more confident in their ability to choose and prepare healthy meals.

 2. Use the right food language

-As parents and caregivers, it is vital that we encourage our children to have a healthy and positive relationship with food.
-Instead of using terms such as good food choices or bad food choices, we need to articulate more clearly that all food has a place.
-That it’s OK to have a sweet treat or a fast-food burger every now and then, but that we need to balance out our meals by choosing foods that are better for us and that have a higher nutritional value.
+As parents and caregivers, we must encourage our children to maintain a healthy, positive relationship with food.
+Instead of using terms like “good food choices” or “bad food choices,” we need to make it clearer that all food has a place.
+It’s OK to have a sweet treat or a fast-food burger now and then, but we need to balance our meals by choosing foods that are better for us and have higher nutritional value.
 (Healthy Food Choices)

 3. Letting them participate from start to finish

 Some children automatically think that healthier food tastes bad.
-By experimenting with new recipes and encouraging them to be part of the shopping process we are inadvertently training the brain to seek out foods that are rich in protein, omega 3’s, vitamins and the like.
-This process becomes an automatic routine.
+By experimenting with new recipes and encouraging them to participate in the shopping process, we inadvertently train the brain to seek out foods rich in protein, omega-3s, vitamins, and similar nutrients.
+This process becomes an automaticroutinee.
 One that will (hopefully) become a habit.

 4. Explaining what healthy foods are